Jeremy Bagshaw

-Jeremy Bagshaw (born 21 April 1992) is a Canadian swimmer and medical student.
+Jeremy Bagshaw (born 21 April 1992) is a Canadian swimmer and physician.
 He competed in the men's 400 metre freestyle event at the 2017 World Aquatics Championships placing 16th.

 Training at the University of California-Berkeley, Bagshaw swam for the California Golden Bears Men's swimming team, helping bring them many victories.
 In 2014 he was named team captain, and the Bears brought home the NCAA's championship.
 He is currently the fastest 400m freestyler in Canada, holding the time of 3:48.88.

 He has represented Canada at the 2015 World Aquatics Championships, 2017 World Aquatics Championships and the 2019 World Aquatics Championships.

 Bagshaw was part of the Canadian team for the 2022 Commonwealth Games.
-He won a bronze with the men's team in the 4×100 m freestyle, having swam in the heats.
+He won a bronze with the men's team in the 4×100 m freestyle, having swum in the heats.
 This was the first men's relay medal for Canada at a major event since the 2015 Pan American Games, and the first at the Commonwealth Games since 2006.

+Bagshaw competed for Canada at the 2024 Paris Olympic Games in the 4x200 metre freestyle relay, finishing 7th in his heat.